PanAdamski/Blog/index.md

 Te simplest of the three: <br>
 We are executing a script that we cannot control, but it is executing a script over which we have control. <br>
+This doesn't quite fit the rest of the cases, but I wasn't sure where to put it (it kind of fits the case above). <br> <br>

 ## crontab
 aaa